Here are a few of the many available websites containing information about adoption.

 Do You Know What Adoption Means?
 My Coloring Book, Carol Rippey.

 KVC offers monthly training and support groups for families in the Kansas City metro area who have adopted or want to adopt children.
-Groups meet monthly in the Lenexa and Kansas City area and quarterly in other areas.
-Daycare is provided, so please contact us for further information at 1-888-655-5500 or firstname.lastname@example.org.
+Contact us at 1-888-655-5500 or email@example.com.